• Skip to main content

 Student-athletes are a unique subset of students.
 The pressure to perform on the athletic field, compounded by the rigorous course load, can leave little time for assessing mental health and stability.
 For most athletes, mental health is a secondary concern to physical health.

-Therefore parents and coaches need to keep an eye out for any unusual behavior.
 Here are 11 signs your athlete may be depressed – and they’re not sad.

-1. Their appetite drastically changes and they aren’t in a growth spurt.
+1. Their appetite drastically changes, and they aren’t in a growth spurt.

 2. They’re irritable and aggressive